Categories:

 This code applies to both support workers and providers.

 It’s a good idea to ask support workers to get a background screening check.
 If your NDIS plan is managed by a registered provider, then this screening check is required for all support workers.
-The NDIS Worker Screening Check is recognized nationally throughout Australia.
+The NDIS Worker Screening Check is recognised nationally throughout Australia.
 It checks with police and other agencies for a person’s criminal history.
 Depending on the level of the screening check, an individual can be cleared to work in specific types of roles.
-For example, a screening check for a personal hygiene worker would be more in-depth than the check for a housecleaner.
+For example, a screening check for a personal hygiene worker would be more in-depth than a check for a house cleaner.

 Although you’re not required to run the national screening check if you’re self-managing your workers, it’s a good idea for all NDIS participants to run this check.
 In addition, your state or territory may require credentials such as a certificate or a clearance.
 If you are self-managing, it’s your responsibility to make sure any worker you hire meets all local screening requirements.
 If you choose a registered provider to manage your plan, then your provider will make sure that your support workers are qualified by all national and local standards.